lolmam/Phigros-Android-History/README.md

-# Phigros Android Versions
+# Phigros Android Versions History

+Welcome to the **Phigros Versions Archive**.
+This repository contains a list of (almost) every released version of the game Phigros, including version codes and some TapTap versions.

+Huge thanks to [SteveZMTstudios](https://github.com/SteveZMTstudios) and his [Phigros-history](https://github.com/SteveZMTstudios/Phigros-history) repository for the old and missing versions.

 **DISCLAIMER:
 "Phigros" is property of Pigeon Games.
 This Archive is not officially associated with Phigros or Pigeon Games in any way.
 These APKs and files are provided as-is and by installing them you acknowledge full responsibility for any potential damage to your device.**

-##

-Welcome to the **Phigros Versions Archive**.
-This repository contains a list of (almost) every released version of the game Phigros, including version codes and some TapTap versions.

-Huge thanks to [SteveZMTstudios](https://github.com/SteveZMTstudios) and his [Phigros-history](https://github.com/SteveZMTstudios/Phigros-history) repository for the old and missing versions.
+---

 **Notes:**
-1. Version 3.10.3 (119) is the latest version "25/Dec/2024"
+1. Version 3.10.3 (119) is the latest version "25/Dec/2024".
-2. **Unavailable version codes (They don't exist): (13,40,67,75,76,107,114,117)**
+2. **Unavailable version codes (They don't exist): (13, 40, 67, 75, 76, 107, 114, 117)**.
 3. "G" is for Google Play versions, and "T" is for TapTap versions.
-4. If you need help, or have any older versions, open an issue or message me on Discord: [@lol.mam](https://discordapp.com/users/700052852047085649)
+4. If you need help, or have any older versions, open an issue or message me on Discord: [@lol.mam](https://discordapp.com/users/700052852047085649).

 Changelog is [Here](changelog.md)